853ness/termproject1/README.md

 git push -u -origin main
   ( this command pushes everything to GitHub, this should be your very last command that you do.)

-if you add or remove everything, you need to add and commit the changes again before pushing the code or else you won't see your changes
+if you add or remove anything, you need to add and commit the changes again before pushing the code or else you won't see your changes